The Community Wellbeing Framework

 At DIALOG, we’re passionate about design.
 We believe it can, and should, meaningfully improve the wellbeing of communities and the environment we all share, and we partnered with the Conference Board of Canada to prove it.

 Our vision was to demonstrate the link between design and wellbeing through research based evidence.
 We’re excited to announce that the research report is now complete and the framework is ready to share!

 The downloadable report shares the Community Wellbeing Framework: a methodology to help design professionals understand the impact of their work on community wellbeing.
-Indicators and corresponding metrics for the Social, Environmental, Economic, Cultural and Political domains provide a guide to examine how design features can contribute to community wellbeing and facilitate decision-making around design options.
+Indicators and corresponding metrics for the Social, Environmental, Economic, Cultural and Political domains provide a guide to examine how design features can contribute to community wellbeing and facilitate decision-making around designing our built environment.

 The Conference Board of Canada’s research report, Community Wellbeing: A Framework for the Design Professions, can be downloaded free of charge using the links below:

 The Executive Briefing provides a high-level understanding of the research and Framework.